ohmung/DSIprojects/capstone/README.md

 ---
 Our data set contains 17,000 anonymised customer demographics, 306,534 simulated data that mimics customer behavior and customer transactions, and 10 promotional offers or advertisement presented to customers on the Starbucks Rewards mobile app.

 Data usually does not usually come in a clean and ready-to-analyze format, and this was the case for my project.
 The real hard part was to transfer the data in its awkward form to a form I want it to.
-I had to establish a plan to extract and aggregate the data into a segmentable dataset.
+I had to establish a plan to extract and aggregate the data from 3 different datasets into a segmentable dataset.
 I used exploratory analysis to see what type of customers existed, and most importantly, their transaction / promotional engagement habits.
 Among the feature extraction / cleaning efforts, great challenges resulted from customers having repeat exposures to the same offer, identifying valid offer completions and views (in other words, identifying misattributions), and finally aggregating them into view and convertion rates for each offer type to each customer.
 I have also calculated recency, frequency and monetary (RFM) scores, which is a common method used for analyzing customer value.
 Ultimately, I created a customer-centric data, where each row represents a unique customer profile whose demographic attributes and spending behaviours are connected to each other.
 The data disctionary can be seen below.

 Customers without complete profiles are also a customer.
 We had 12.8% of total customer profile that had missing demographics.
 Rather than imputing their data or removing them completely, I decided to separate their profile to evaluate.
 Then, I used K-Means clustering, an unsupervised machine learning model, to break up the customers into different segments based on how they would respond to promotions.
 To optimize the model, I used two evaluation metrics to search for the optimal number of clusters:
 - Silhouette coefficient (Intercluster distance)